 To answer this question, we need to see what we can derive from the statistics and rank signals I previously discussed.

-First of all, most of the statistics about SEO apply also to realtor websites.
-They are not just a weird exemption from the rules of the internet.
+First of all, most of the SEO statistics also apply to realtor websites, and they are not just a weird exemption from the rules of the internet.

-And the major key points to make SEO work that also apply realtor websites are:
+And the major key points to make SEO work that also applies to realtor websites are:

 - Producing high-quality content and doing on-page content development